Alzheimer’s Association International Conference | July 12-15, 2026 | London, United Kingdom, and Online

 • Nonpharmacological interventions

-• Novel screening strategies
+• Novel biomarker and screening strategies

-• Target identification and validation studies: Amyloid
+• Target identification and validation studies: Cognitive enhancing therapeutics

-• Target identification and validation studies: Tau
+• Target identification and validation studies: Neuropsychiatric / behavioral symptom therapeutics

 • Target identification and validation studies: Other